 Who doesn’t have a favorite junk food treat?
-Let’s face it, we all have cravings for junk food at times and it’s a feeling that can be hard to resist, especially when you’ve been under stress for some reason.
-Understanding why we crave junk food can be a big help in coping with the cravings.
+Let’s face it, we’ve all had cravings for junk food – it’s a feeling that can be hard to resist, especially when we’ve been under stress for some reason.
+Understanding why we crave junk food can help us cope and resist the cravings.

 Having the occasional treat isn’t a problem.
 But if you start treating yourself too often or when the treat sparks an episode of binge eating, you need to understand what it is that causes the cravings.